soui4/soui/utilities/ReadMe.txt

 ========================================================================
-    DYNAMIC LINK LIBRARY : utilities Project Overview
+    DYNAMIC LINK LIBRARY : utilities4 Project Overview
 ========================================================================

-AppWizard has created this utilities DLL for you.
+AppWizard has created this utilities4 DLL for you.

-This file contains a summary of what you will find in each of the files that make up your utilities application.
+This file contains a summary of what you will find in each of the files that make up your utilities4 application.

-utilities.vcproj
+utilities4.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-utilities.cpp
+utilities4.cpp
     This is the main DLL source file.

 /////////////////////////////////////////////////////////////////////////////